DaKosss/4agamesREP/README.md

 ✔️ Advanced AI Monster – It patrols, hears, and chases you smartly.
 ✔️ Jumpscare Animations – A horrifying death scene awaits if you fail.
 ✔️ Interactive Menu – Customize graphics, sound, and screen settings.
-✔️ Save System – Your progress is stored in a database.
 ✔️ Teleporting Monster – The surface-level entity can appear anywhere!
 ✔️ Intense Survival Mechanics – Stealth, strategy, and quick thinking are your best weapons.